-With the sudden boom of Chicken Inasal in the Metro Manila, as started by that particular Chicken Inasal chain, who wouldn’t be familiar with chicken inasal?
+With the sudden boom of chicken inasal in Manila, as started by that particular chicken inasal chain, who wouldn’t be familiar with this dish?

-Its combo of chicken and unlimited rice at a very affordable price was such a hit that the giant fast-food chain actually bought the said chicken Inasal store.
+Its combo of chicken and unlimited rice at a very affordable price was such a hit that the giant fast-food chain actually bought the chicken inasal store.

-From being a hometown glory of Visayas, this chicken inasal recipe of chicken and special spices sure have captivated the minds and the taste buds of all Filipinos.
+Having the hometown glory of Visayas, this chicken inasal recipe of chicken and special spices and calamansi sure has captivated the minds and taste buds of all Filipinos.

-With this Chicken Inasal recipe, you will be able to replicate the one bought from the store and satisfy your cravings.
+With this chicken inasal recipe, you’ll be able to replicate the store-bought dish and satisfy your cravings.

-The keys to a tasty Inasal are the marinade and the sauce, in that it will give the chicken its unmistakable taste and color.
+The key to a tasty inasal is the marinade and the sauce with annatto, in that it’ll give the chicken its unmistakable taste and color.